 As you pass this area you will come out into a small open field.
 You will cross the Right Fork of Big Creek here.
 I didn’t count this as a water crossing since we were able to walk on rocks to cross the creek.
 Turn right here, and continue through the treeline into a larger field.
 You can follow the old road remnant that is still visible clearly to cross the field.
 The views of the surrounding hills are quite stunning, so you may be tempted to take a break and stand here for a few minutes to look around.

 After you cross you will enter another small field.
 Just follow the road, and you will enter the woods on the far side.
-This is where you will enter the woods and continue to follow the old logging road as it winds along Big Creek.
+Continue to follow the old logging road as it winds along Big Creek.
 There are a number of side trails you will encounter along the way.
 These are surrounded by thorny vines so be aware that long pants may keep you from some nasty cuts from those thorns.
 But the scenes when you go into the creek bed are quite amazing.

 You can continue to follow the road along the creek, and you will continue to see amazing views, even from the trail.
 This photo is from an area where the trail runs right along the creek edge.